mg878/PoW_model/README.md

 PoW model requires the posterior rate distribution from dated sequences in the dataset.
 It also requires an ultrametric distance tree of all sequences in the dataset using a standard HKY substitution model (with no assumed rate heterogenity) along with the posterior distributions of the base frequencies and transition-transverstion rate.
 All output files should be compatible with the BEAST 1 format.

+* `*.log` includes the posterior rate distribution (meanRate column in the log file)

+* `*.log` includes the posterior base frequencies and transition-transversion rate distributions (frequencies1-4 and kappa columns in the log file)

+* `*.trees` includes the posterior ultrametric distance trees

 PoW model is compatible with R version 4.0.0 or higher and is tested on 4.0.4 to 4.2.1.
 It depends on several libraries:

 * ape